Municipal heat planning

 Sustainable heat supply: Municipal heat planning is a key step on the way to a climate-neutral and sustainable heat supply for Wiesbaden.
 It makes a significant contribution to climate protection and improves the quality of life.

 Approximately half of the energy actually consumed (final energy) in Germany is used for heating, hot water, and similar purposes.
-This results in correspondingly high climate-damaging CO₂ emissions – but also high potential savings.
-Municipal heat planning (KWP) shows how heat supply can be made more climate-friendly.
+The climate-damaging CO₂ emissions are correspondingly high – but so is the potential for savings.
+Municipal heat planning shows how heat supply can be made more climate-friendly.
 It provides important information and guidance for politicians, administrators, energy suppliers, companies, and private households.

 Gradual switch to climate-neutral heating systems